Mature Masculine

 Sincerity and the Seeker

-Mature sincerity shows up as inner honesty: starting from "What is really here?" rather than "What should be here?"
-This means holding gentle curiosity toward yourself, noticing subtle truths without judgment, and opening to whatever you find with patience and acceptance.
+Mature sincerity shows up as inner honesty.
+It starts from "What is here?" not "What should be here?"
+This means holding gentle curiosity toward ourselves, noticing subtle truths without judgment, and opening to whatever we find—even when it is not what we hoped for.

-True sincerity is not harsh, dramatic, or showy.
-It feels steady, simple, and kind—in ordinary moments and when facing something difficult or revealing.
+Real sincerity is not harsh, dramatic, or showy.
+It feels steady, simple, and kind—in ordinary moments and when facing something difficult.
+It asks nothing of the moment except that we meet it as it is.

 The Shadows of Sincerity